-Using a whole chicken is extending the cooking time up to 2 hours.- When the chicken meat is done, filter the soup into another pot (use a strainer, sieve or linen.
+Using a whole chicken is extending the cooking time up to 2 hours.
+When the chicken meat is done, drain the broth, place chicken meat on a plate or board and remove the meat.

-- Cut carrots and celery root into small pieces and add them into the broth.
-In an extra pot bring water to a boil, add soup noodles (very thin noodles) and cook them until done, filter them and mix them into the broth.
+- In an extra pot bring water to a boil, add soup noodles (very thin noodles) and cook them until done, filter them and mix them into the broth.

-- Add salt, pepper and some nutmeg and fresh or dried parsley.
+- Add salt, pepper and some nutmeg to taste and before serving add fresh chopped parsley.

 • Don’t add any other ingredients as mentioned.